Website accessibility

 Article III

-The Catholic Church in Portugal may organise itself freely in accordance with the norms of Canon Law, and thereby institute associations or organisations whose legal personality is recognised by the state.
+The Catholic Church in Portugal may organise itself freely in accordance with the norms of Canon Law, and thereby form associations or organisations whose legal personality is recognised by the state.

-The State's recognition of the legal personality of associations, corporations or religious institutes founded in accordance with Canon Law, follows from the simple written notification to the competent authority by the Bishop of the diocese, where said organisations are based, or by his legal representative.
+The State's recognition of the legal personality of associations, corporations or religious institutes founded in accordance with Canon Law, follows from a clear written notification to the competent [state] authority by the Bishop of the diocese, where said organisations are based, or by his legitimate representative.

-In case of modification or closure of the above organisations, the same procedure will be followed, with the same effect.
+In case of modification or extinction of the above organisations, the same procedure will be followed, with the same effect.

 Article IV

-The associations or organisations which are referred to in the previous article, may purchase assets and dispose of them under the same terms as the other perpetual moral persons, in compliance with current legislation, and they [may] freely govern themselves under the supervision and control of the competent ecclesiastical Authority.
-If, however, in addition to religious purposes, they set themselves charitable aims and aims of [social] assistance in the execution of statutory duties or conditional bequests, legacies or donations, they will remain, in respect of that [i.e. charitable] part, subject to the conditions established by the Portuguese law for such associations or corporations, which will be enforced through the competent Ordinary, and which may never be more onerous than the conditions established for legal persons of the same nature.
+The associations or organisations which are referred to in the previous article, may purchase assets and make use of them under the same terms as other perpetual moral persons, in compliance with current legislation, and they [may] freely govern themselves under the supervision and control of the competent ecclesiastical Authority.
+If, however, in addition to religious aims, they set themselves charitable aims and aims of [social] assistance, [then] in the execution of statutory duties or conditional bequests, legacies or donations, they will remain, in respect of that [i.e. charitable] part, subject to the conditions established by the Portuguese law for such associations or corporations, which will be enforced through the competent Ordinary, and which may never be more onerous than the conditions established for legal persons of the same nature.

 Article V

-The Church may freely receive and demand from the faithful contributions and any sum intended for the achievement of its purposes, in particular inside and at the door of churches, as well as the buildings and places belonging to it.
+The Church may freely receive and take collections from the faithful and any sum intended for the achievement of its purposes, in particular inside and at the door of churches, as well as the buildings and places belonging to it.

 Article VI

-For the Catholic Church in Portugal the ownership of those assets is recognised that previously belonged to it and are still held by the State such as churches, bishops’ palaces and parish [priests’] residences with their dependencies, seminaries with annexes, houses of religious institutes, paraments, vestments and other objects used for worship and the Catholic religion, except those that are currently in public use or listed as “national monuments” or as “buildings of public interest”.
+Recognition is given to the ownership by the Catholic Church of Portugal of those assets that previously belonged to it and are still held by the State, such as churches, bishops’ palaces and parish [priests’] residences with their adjacent buildings, seminaries with annexes, houses of religious institutes, paraments, vestments and other objects used for worship and the Catholic religion, except those that are currently in public use or listed as “national monuments” or as “buildings of public interest”.

 The assets [mentioned] in the previous paragraph that are not currently held by the State may be transferred to the Church by their owners without any encumbrance of a fiscal nature, provided that the conveyance takes place within six months from the exchange of ratification [instruments] of the present Concordat.

-The properties classified as “national monuments” and as “of public interest” or which become so within five years from the exchange of [instruments of] ratification, will remain property of the state at the permanent disposal of the Church.
-To the State belong the maintenance, repair and restoration of said properties in accordance with what will be arranged in agreement with the ecclesiastical Authority, in order to avoid disruptions to religious services; to the Church belong their custody and the internal administration, especially with regard to the time of visits, which may be regulated by the intervention of an official appointed by the State.
+The properties classified as “national monuments” and as “of public interest” or which become so within five years from the exchange of [instruments of] ratification, will remain the property of the state at the permanent disposal of the Church.
+The State is responsible for the maintenance, repair and restoration of said properties in accordance with what will be arranged in agreement with the ecclesiastical Authority, in order to avoid disruptions to religious services; the Church is responsible for the their protection and internal administration, in particular with regard to the time of visits, which may be regulated by the intervention of an official appointed by the State.

-Objects used for worship that are held by any museum of the State or of local or institutional authorities will always be handed over for religious ceremonies that take place in the church to which the object themselves belonged, if the church is situated in the same location where said objects are kept.
-They will be handed over on request by the competent ecclesiastical Authority, which is in charge of the custody of the objects given, under its responsibility as trustee.
+Objects used for worship that are held by any museum of the State or of local or institutional autarchies [self-regulating state bodies] shall always be handed over for religious ceremonies that take place in the church to which the objects themselves belonged, if the church is situated in the same location where said objects are kept.
+They will be handed over on request of the competent ecclesiastical Authority, which is responsible for the protection of the objects given, under its responsibility as trustee.

 Article VII